codingMustache/codingMustache/README.md

 ## Joke of the Day

-"I'm sorry."
-"Hi sorry, I'm dad"
+Why did the octopus beat the shark in a fight?
+Because it was well armed.

 ## Daily Trivia

-What was the first company to use the term &quot;Golden Master&quot;?
+On which computer hardware device is the BIOS chip located?
- 1. Apple
+ 1. Motherboard
- 2. IBM
+ 2. Hard Disk Drive
- 3. Microsoft
+ 3. Central Processing Unit
- 4. Google
+ 4. Graphics Processing Unit

 <details>
   <summary>Answer</summary>
-  Apple
+  Motherboard
 </details>